 3. Change Your Password Often

-It should be different from any other passwords you use elsewhere.
-Make sure you have a strong password including numbers, letters, and symbols.
+Like any account, changing passwords (and updating privacy settings) frequently is an easy way to stay on top of security.
+Passwords should all be different from any other passwords you use elsewhere.
+When it comes to your Instagram account, make sure you have a strong password including numbers, letters, and symbols.

 4. Enable Two-Factor Authentication

 Instagram’s Two-Factor Authentication can add an extra layer of protection.
 But beware; it’s not completely foolproof.
-Even if you have two-factor authentication, your Instagram is still at risk of being hacked.
-In other words, two-factor authentication is a mess.
+Even with two-factor authentication, your Instagram is still at risk of being hacked if they change your contact information.
+In other words, two-factor authentication and third-party authenticator apps won’t be able to help with some hacked accounts.

-While having your Instagram hacked is out of your control, there are steps you can take to keep your account safe.
-Use these tips as a cautionary guide to protect your Instagram account from hackers.
+Having your Instagram hacked is out of your control, use these simple steps to keep your account safe.
+Use these tips as a cautionary guide to protect your Instagram and other social media accounts from hackers.